 Research

-Increasing recurrence and disruptive forces of extreme events such as climatic changes, natural disasters, and pandemics reveal the extent of vulnerability of our communities and built environment.
-Our OASIS research team focuses on quantitative modeling of complex systems and their interactions with the communities, leveraging advanced machine learning algorithms and robust optimization techniques.
-Specifically, our goal is to examine systemic/stochastic impacts of various chronic/acute shocks on our socio-technical systems, develop risk-informed decision models, and investigate cost-effective adaptation measures to advance resilience and sustainability of our communities and infrastructure systems.
-Our research program is highly multidisciplinary and we are working on several projects in the areas of healthcare, energy systems and built environment, extreme events such as climatic changes, natural disasters, pandemics.
+Increasing recurrence and disruptive forces of extreme events such as natural disasters, cyberattacks, and pandemics reveal the vulnerability of our communities and built environment.
+Our OASIS research team focuses on quantitatively modeling complex systems and their interactions with the communities, leveraging advanced AI algorithms and robust optimization techniques.
+Specifically, we aim to examine the systemic/stochastic impacts of chronic/acute shocks on our socio-technical systems, develop risk-informed decision models, and investigate cost-effective adaptation measures to advance sustainable and intelligent infrastructure systems.
+Our research program is highly multidisciplinary, and we are working on several projects in emergency management, energy systems, modeling infrastructure interdependencies, human mobility data analytics, among others.

 Critical Infrastructure Systems - Risk & Resilience Modeling

 Resilient physical and social systems must be robust, redundant, resourceful, and capable of rapid response.
 The concept of a “lifeline system” was developed to evaluate the performance of large, geographically distributed networks during earthquakes, hurricanes, and other hazardous natural events.
 Lifelines are grouped into six principal systems: electric power, gas and liquid fuels, telecommunications, transportation, waste disposal, and water supply.
-Taken individually, or in the aggregate, all of these systems are intimately linked with the economic well-being, security, and social fabric of the communities they serve.
-Lifeline systems are interdependent, primarily by virtue of physical proximity and operational interaction.
-Accurate vulnerability assessment of such lifeline systems is cardinal to enhance infrastructure resilience.
-Our team focuses on addressing some of the pressing challenges that exist in the domain of infrastructure resilience and vulnerability using mixed-method approaches such as both simulation-based and data-driven approaches, Bayesian network analysis, multi-stage risk assessment and predictive analytics.
+Taken individually or in the aggregate, these systems are intimately linked with the economic well-being, security, and social fabric of the communities they serve.
+Lifeline systems are interdependent, primarily by physical proximity and operational interaction.
+An accurate vulnerability assessment of such lifeline systems is cardinal to enhancing infrastructure resilience.
+However, several challenges exist to modeling the risk and resilience, including a) lack of availability of CIS topology data, b) infrastructure managers not having full knowledge of all the infrastructure systems, and c) lack of information on the CIS interdependencies.
+Our team addresses some pressing challenges in infrastructure resilience and vulnerability using mixed-method approaches such as simulation-based and data-driven approaches, Bayesian network analysis, multi-stage risk assessment, generative artificial intelligence (Gen-AI), and predictive analytics.

-PROJECTS: 1) Vulnerability assessment of interdependent critical infrastructure systems under incomplete information using a simulation-based hybrid generalized approach; 2) Predicting sewer pipe failure risk in a region and identifying the key factors that increases the probability of such failures
+PROJECTS1) Vulnerability assessment of interdependent critical infrastructure systems under incomplete information using a simulation-based hybrid generalized approach; 2) Predicting sewer pipe failure risk in a region and identifying the key factors that increase the probability of such failures

-The U.S. energy system is increasingly vulnerable to the adverse impacts of climatic events characterized by climate patterns shift such as hot and humid summers, warmer and temperate winters, shifts in precipitation patterns and more extreme climatic shocks such as hurricanes, droughts/heatwaves or winter snowstorms.
-Since energy infrastructure is the cornerstone of our society, ensuring its resilience in face of such extreme events is of utmost importance.
-We focus in investigating the various risk factors and their impacts on the energy sector leveraging various cutting edge statistical and machine learning models.
-More specifically, we not only aim to model the impact of various externalities on the energy sector–including electricity, natural gas, renewable energy, etc.—but also quantify the uncertainties using probabilistic approaches.
-Our models help the stakeholders in informed-decision making and policy analysis related to adequate resource planning and allocation, capacity expansion of the energy infrastructure system, both utility demand- and supply- side management, among others.
+The U.S. energy system is increasingly vulnerable to the adverse impacts of extreme events such as hurricanes, droughts, heat waves, cold waves, or winter snowstorms.
+Since energy infrastructure is the cornerstone of our society, ensuring its resilience in the face of such extreme events is of utmost importance.
+We investigate the various risk factors and their impacts on the energy sector, leveraging various cutting-edge statistical and machine learning models, Geo-AI, remote sensing, and deep learning algorithms.
+Specifically, we aim to model the effects of multiple externalities on the energy sector- including electricity, natural gas, renewable energy, etc.—and quantify the uncertainties using probabilistic approaches.
+Our models help the stakeholders in informed decision-making regarding adequate resource planning and allocation, capacity expansion of the energy infrastructure system, and utility demand and supply and policy analysis management, among others.

-Extreme events including climatic change, natural disasters and health hazards such as the recent pandemic is affecting the life of people in far-reaching ways across regions, impacting communities and a multitude of infrastructure sectors such as energy, public health, ecosystems, water supply among others.
-Climate change manifested in terms of different types of natural disaster events such as wildfires and droughts due to prolonged extreme heat and heatwaves, seas-level rise combined with higher frequency and intensities of coastal storms, flooding, decreased air quality, etc. These events have immensely affected health and wellbeing of human and other living creatures on this earth.
-Our team focuses on investigating the impact of various extreme events on human health, infrastructure systems and communities to propose intervention strategies that would minimize the climate-induced impacts and enhance climate-resilience of the natural- and built-environment, as well as our communities.
+Extreme events, including natural disasters, cyberattacks, and health hazards such as the COVID-19 pandemic, affect the lives of people in far-reaching ways across regions, impacting communities and a multitude of infrastructure sectors, such as energy, public health, ecosystems, and water supply, among others.
+Natural disaster events such as wildfires and droughts due to prolonged extreme heat and heatwaves, sea-level rise combined with higher frequency and intensities of coastal storms, flooding, decreased air quality, etc., have immense impacts on the health and well-being of the human population.
+Our team investigates the effect of various extreme events on human health, infrastructure systems, and communities to propose intervention strategies that minimize the disaster-induced impacts and enhance the resilience of the natural and built environment and our communities.
+The methodological approaches include Geo-AI, remote sensing, interpretable machine learning, and econometric models.

 Population Health & Healthcare Analytics

-PROJECTS: 1) Understanding complex interactions between health behaviors and adolescent suicide attempts; 2) Develop predictive analytics framework to model the community health and built environment nexus; 3) Evaluating socio-environmental factors associated with suicide disparities across metropolitan areas
+PROJECTS: 1) Understanding complex interactions between health behaviors and adolescent suicide attempts; 2) Developing a predictive analytics framework to model the community health and built environment nexus; 3) Evaluating socio-environmental factors associated with suicide disparities across metropolitan areas

 Investigating community safety and social justice issues

-Social disorganization theory proposed by Shaw & McKay (1929) is a common explanation for criminal activities in a society.
-Although the national crime statistics provide important information about the overall crime trends, they fail to provide insights about the geographical distribution of such crime rates.
-However, understanding the geographical, socioeconomic and environmental contexts of a crime setting is of utmost importance in order to make informed and effective judicial decisions.
-The overarching objective of these projects are to develop a strategic decision support system to help in efficient criminal justice response and adequate allocation and distribution of resources in terms of community policing, patrolling, etc. Unlike the previous approaches, in this work data-driven predictive models for various types of crime rates and crime costs across rural and urban areas are being developed leveraging non-linear statistical learning techniques and optimization models.
+The social disorganization theory proposed by Shaw & McKay (1929) is a common explanation for criminal activities in a society.
+Although the national crime statistics provide essential information about the overall crime trends, they fail to provide insights about the geographical distribution of such crime rates.
+However, understanding the geographical, socioeconomic, and environmental contexts of a crime setting is of utmost importance to make informed and effective judicial decisions.
+The overarching objective of these projects is to develop a strategic decision support system to help in efficient criminal justice response and adequate allocation and distribution of resources in terms of community policing, patrolling, etc. Unlike the previous approaches, in this work, interpretable AI-driven predictive models for various types of crime rates and crime costs across rural and urban areas are being developed leveraging non-linear statistical learning techniques and optimization models.

 PROJECTS: 1) Multifaceted Risk Assessment Approach Using Statistical Learning to Evaluate Socio-environmental Factors Associated with Regional Felony and Misdemeanor Rates; 2) Identifying and Analyzing the Spatiotemporal Attack Patterns of Major Terrorist Organizations; 3) Assessing Crime Risk on Women in Developing Countries